Some affiliate links are provided below. Learn more.

 Rust-oleum chalked paint colours: Notes

 Linen White: Rust-oleum’s Linen White is a bright, true white.
 It looks very similar to Annie Sloan’s Pure White chalk paint.
-Linen White has no blue undertones.
 Next to stark-white printer paper, the paint has a very subtle warm undertone, but in everyday lighting conditions, the paint looks pure white.

-Aged Grey: Rust-oleum’s Aged Grey is a light grey with subtle cool, blue undertones.
-It turns out slightly darker and cooler than the colour on the tin.
+Aged Grey: Rust-oleum’s Aged Grey is a light grey.
+It turns out slightly cooler than the colour on the tin.

 Country Grey: Country Grey is a dark grey.
 It is several shades darker than Aged Grey.
-Country Grey has olive green undertones, which are slightly more obvious in the paint than they are on the tin.
+Country Grey has greenish-blue undertones, which are slightly more obvious in the paint than they are on the tin.

-Charcoal: Rust-oleum’s Charcoal is a very dark grey with dark blue undertones.
+Charcoal: Rust-oleum’s Charcoal is a very dark grey with dark blue/green undertones.
 In good lighting, the paint looks like a combination of navy and dark grey.
-In darker rooms, Charcoal looks completely black.
+In darker rooms, Charcoal looks almost black.